zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Exosome_Isolation/Exosome_Isolation.md

 - Ultracentrifuge metal tubes
 - Beckman centrifuge tubes

-**Note:** All spins occur at 4°C. Place tubes containing supernatant on ice.
+**Note:** All centrifugation should be carried out at 4°C. Keep tubes on ice.

 1. Transfer culture media to 30 mL screw cap centrifuge tubes and fill with 1x PBS until ~ 2cm from the top of the tube (do not fill to the brim).
 If you do not have an even number of tubes, fill a screw cap tube with water.
 Balance your tubes using PBS on the scale.